 This coloring idea was inspired from the way NASA colors their Hubble images.
 Each of the RGB channels in an image is collected using different wavelengths and then when combined they make a multi-color image.

 The same technique can be applied to Buddhabrot images.
 You need 3 arrays that keep track of the hitcount for the red, green and blue channels.
 Each RGB value has a starting and ending iteration range.
 For example, you iterate for a maximum of 1000 iterations over the image and red is set to the range of between 0 and 50 iterations, green is set to range of 50 to 200 iterations and blue is set to the range of 200 to 1000 iterations.
 If the iteration count of a certain pixel is 250 then only the blue hitcount buffer is updated.
 The buffers are then individually sqrt scaled and then combined into the final pixel RGB color.
-This gives images like the following;
+This images throughout this post use sqrt scaled nebulabrot coloring.